nikitagorelovreki/reki/docs/PACKAGE_REFERENCE.md

 ## Overview

-The CUIS monorepo is organized into distinct packages following Clean Architecture principles.
+The Reki monorepo is organized into distinct packages following Clean Architecture principles.
 Each package has a specific responsibility and clear dependency boundaries.

 ## Package Hierarchy

 ```
-@cuis/
+@reki/
 ├── domain          # Core business logic (no dependencies)
 ├── persistence     # Data access layer (depends on domain)
 ├── use-cases       # Application services (depends on domain)